School of Performance and Cultural Industries

 Are there any societies I can join for the school/programme?

 Yes!
 We’ve got a really fantastic range of student led performance/music societies that you can get involved with.
 You’ll be sent information on all of the societies before you arrive, and you’ll also have a chance to hear from them during Welcome Week.
-We’ve also got a fantastic School Society (PCI Society) who are here to help you get the most out of your time in the School.
+We’ve also got a fantastic School Society who are here to help you get the most out of your time in the School.
+Connect with the School of Performance and Cultural Industries Society via Facebook.

 Are there any peer mentoring schemes operating in my school?